solidi/writing/62-listening-alone-on-the-internet.md

 ![After Internet music sharing, contiguity is present in the global portion.](images/62-07.jpeg)

 For years, I shared my love on the Internet and discussed the latest music tracks I enjoy.
 I'd drag my friends to underground clubs or listen to left-field electronica, [wave](https://en.wikipedia.org/wiki/Wave_music), and other oddities.
 There was even that time I took the whole team I worked with to an underground event.

 No one got the vibe.

 Rarely has someone in my proximity shared a similar experience.
 Of course, on the web, my shared encounters will resonate.
 In-person, I seem to lack new musical connections.
 Thanks to the Internet, I somehow dug into comfortable solitude.

 ---

-In 1969, Jim Morrison, a famous American musician of the band The Doors, predicted that music “will rely heavily on electronics.”
+In 1969, Jim Morrison, a famous American musician of the band The Doors, predicted that music "will rely heavily on electronics."

 And he became right - but what did not predict is that the listener would *also* discover their music from those machines.

+And so, you and I listen to new music alone.

+---

 ## Social Post